yyalau/Python-Code-Challenge/README.md

 2. **Code efficiency**: Is your solution optimized for time and space complexity?
 3. **Documentation**: Have you clearly explained your thought process and use of AI tools?
 4. **Video recording**: Does the recording show your approach clearly and include the use of AI tools?
+5. **Time adherence**: Did you complete the challenge within 30 minutes?

 ---